POET-Simulator/POET/README.md

 of data from the front of the buffer.
 Defaults to the size of the Field.

-- `use_Keras_predictions` [*bool*]: Decides if the Keras prediction function should be used instead of the custom C++ implementation (Keras might be faster for larger models, especially on GPU).
+- `use_Keras_predictions` [*bool*]: Decides if the Keras prediction function should be used instead of the custom C++ implementation.
+Keras might be faster for larger models, especially on GPU.
+The C++ inference function assumes that the Keras model is a standrad feed forward network with either 32 or 64 bit precision and ReLU activation.
+Any model that deviates from this architecture should activate the Keras prediction function to ensure correct calculation.
 Defaults to false.

 - `disable_training` [*bool*]: Deactivates the training functions.
 Defaults to false.